 It’s more convenient by Taxi than by bus, and the fee is about RMB 20 yuan.

-1. If taking bus 3, 301 or 302 to access Drepung Monastery, you will have to walk a long distance from the bus stop to the gate.
+- If taking buses 3, 301 or 302 to access Drepung Monastery, you will have to walk a long distance from the bus stop to the gate.
 A taxi can bring you directly to the entrance and costs 20 Yuan RMB.